 Chemex with handle 6 Cups

-3.Let the filter in place and discard the water.
+Remove the filter and discard the used ground coffee.

 Pour the coffee into cups and serve immediately.

 It is important to note that the proportions of coffee and water may vary depending on personal taste and strength preferences.
 It's also important to choose premium coffee and grind it just before using it for best results.